Why Trust OMD?

 • Two letters of recommendation (at least one academic)

-Mercy College’s M.S.
-Psychology is offered in a hybrid flexible format.
-Students can take classes online (synchronous or asynchronous) or in-person at Mercy’s Westchester campus.
-The program provides a general psychology curriculum with training in research methods, psychological theory, and a yearlong supervised research project .
-Students may tailor electives toward areas like developmental, social, or counseling psychology.
-A required practicum allows real-world application in a field or teaching setting.
-This non-licensure track is ideal for those seeking research roles or preparation for doctoral study.
+Students may tailor electives toward developmental, social, or counseling psychology.
+A required practicum provides real-world application in a field or teaching setting.
+This is a non-licensure program, suited for those pursuing research roles or preparing for doctoral study.

 Cost: $1,040/credit